 I became a teacher because I had good teachers, and children are some of the best.

-Storytelling reminds us of who we are and why our work really matters.
+It’s storytelling that reminds us of who we are and why our work really matters, though.

 I love listening to the stories that people of all ages share with me.
 I’m passionate about studying how they approach the writing process as well.
 I’ve learned a great deal by standing on the shoulders of giants, but I’ve learned much more by peering over the shoulders of the learners that I support.
 I’m serious about this kind of action research, and my work here never ends.